crmpicco/pcpp1/gui-programming.md

 `<Motion>` is a special event that is triggered when the mouse is moved with a mouse button being held down.
 It can be used to bind a function to a mouse movement event.

+Event handlers interact with various components to capture and transform user input

 ### Widgets

 - `Entry` - a single-line text input field.
 It can be used to get user input.